glennreyes/advanced-typescript-workshop/README.md

 ## 🎯 Workshop Objectives

-- 💡 Master advanced TypeScript features to elevate your React projects.
+- 💡 Deepen your understanding of advanced TypeScript features and their application in React projects.
-- 🛠️ Grasp complex typing patterns such as discriminated unions, function component overloads, `forwardRef` with generics, and more.
+- 🛠️ Explore typing techniques such as discriminated union props, generic components, and `forwardRef` typing.
-- 🎨 Explore the creation and typing of compound and polymorphic components for flexible and reusable code.
+- 🎨 Dive into advanced component patterns, including compound and polymorphic components.
-- 🔍 Learn essential TypeScript safety tips to maintain robust type safety across your applications.
+- 🔍 Uncover miscellaneous TypeScript tips and best practices to streamline your development process.

 ## 📁 Folder Structure